CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/16-agent-fundamentals.md

 1. In the navigation pane on the left, select **Overview** to see the main page for your project; which looks like this:

     ![](./media/Aifoundry-overview-2005.png)

-    > **Note**: If an Insufficient permissions error is displayed, use the Fix me button to resolve it.

 1. At the bottom of the navigation pane on the left, select **Management center**.
 The management center is where you can configure settings at both the resource and project levels; which are both shown in the navigation pane.